Kildare Fire Service stations take part in World Remembrance Day for road crash victims

 The Fire Service said that some stations were unfortunately out on calls but the message was still strong throughout the county.

-Kildare Fire Service said it was remembering and supporting the victims by the gestures.
+Kildare Fire Service said it was remembering and supporting the victims with the gestures.

 A spokesperson had also asked passers-by to think of those who have been affected by road tragedies in their lives.

+The Kildare Garda Division and Kildare Co Council also took part in the initiative.

-The Road Safety Authority (RSA) said over 24,500 people have been killed on Irish roads since records were collected in 1959.
+The Road Safety Authority (RSA) said over 24,500 people have been killed on Irish roads since records began being officially collected in 1959.

 An additional 80,000 have sustained serious injuries over the last 40 years.